seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 him above, his complexion is higher than his; he
 having colour enough, and the other higher, is too
 flaming a praise for a good complexion.
 I had as
-lief Helen’s golden tongue had commended Troilus for
+lief Helen's golden tongue had commended Troilus for
 a copper nose.

 **PANDARUS**
 I swear to you.
 I think Helen loves him better than Paris.

 **CRESSIDA**
-Then she’s a merry Greek indeed.
+Then she's a merry Greek indeed.

 **PANDARUS**
 Nay, I am sure she does.
-She came to him th’ other
+She came to him th' other
-day into the compassed window,–and, you know, he
+day into the compassed window,--and, you know, he
-has not past three or four hairs on his chin,–
+has not past three or four hairs on his chin,--

 **CRESSIDA**
-Indeed, a tapster’s arithmetic may soon bring his
+Indeed, a tapster's arithmetic may soon bring his
 particulars therein to a total.

 **PANDARUS**